CerenityStudio/CerenityStudioPlugin/README.md

 ### **Getting Started**

 ***THIS PLUGIN IS NOT WORKING ON WEBGL BUILD, PLEASE EXCLUDE FROM BUILD OR REMOVE IT***

-First, copy Assets folder, and Place to your Unity Project

 Go to Discord [Developer Application](https://discord.com/developers/applications/) and make a New Application